broadinstitute/seqr/seqr/fixtures/README.txt

-Test fixtures in this dir. provide data for seqr unit tests (documented at: https://docs.djangoproject.com/en/1.10/howto/initial-data/)
+Test fixtures in this dir provide data for seqr unit tests (documented at: https://docs.djangoproject.com/en/1.10/howto/initial-data/)

 Commands used to generate fixtures: